MicrosoftDocs/azure-docs/articles/aks/best-practices-app-cluster-reliability.md

 > **Best practice guidance**
 >
-> Use pre-stop hooks to ensure graceful termination of a container.
+> When applicable, use pre-stop hooks to ensure graceful termination of a container.

 A `PreStop` hook is called immediately before a container is terminated due to an API request or management event, such as preemption, resource contention, or a liveness/startup probe failure.
 A call to the `PreStop` hook fails if the container is already in a terminated or completed state, and the hook must complete before the TERM signal to stop the container is sent.
 The pod's termination grace period countdown begins before the `PreStop` hook is executed, so the container eventually terminates within the termination grace period.